HeatherHillers/workshop_qfield_plugins_de/docs/demo1/README.md

     - all other qml is in the components subdirectory
     - this subdirectory will be added as an attachment directory in the project

+# Load the Plugin in QField.
+Lets see what it does before we look at the code.

 2. Copy the plugin files to ${ROOT}/qfield_project_demo_1
    - ${ROOT}/qfield_vegetation_monitoring/demo1_hello/demo1_hello.qml
    - ${ROOT}/qfield_vegetation_monitoring/demo1_hello/components